| This lace possibly has its origins in the

 animal designs and vermicular tape patterns were joined with

+a mesh ground.
 Lace making was considered to be respectable

 and profitable.
 Even members of wealthy families were involved